How do I use the Gradebook?

 Learn more about the Gradebook Individual View.

 By default, your course shows all active students.
 If your course includes more than one section, you can filter your Gradebook by section .
 You can also search for a student by name or secondary ID .
+When a section filter is applied in the Gradebook, SpeedGrader also filters the student list by students in the same section.

 View Grading Periods